overture-stack/website/markdown/documentation/dms-ui/index.md

 title: Introduction
 ---

 The DMS-UI is a React-based user interface designed to prop up browser-accessible data portals.
-Although the DMS-UI can be used for any web application, it is designed to integrate with Overtures [Ego](/documentation/ego) and [Arranger](/documentation/arranger) microservices.
+Although the DMS-UI can be used for any web application, it is designed to integrate with Overtures <a href="/documentation/ego" target="_blank">Ego</a>
+ and <a href="/documentation/arranger" target="_blank">Arranger</a>
+ microservices.

 ## Features